-As is explained in , while, as the renowned biologist E.O.
+As is explained in Video/Freedom Essay 1, while, as the renowned biologist E.O.
 Wilson has written, ‘The human condition is the most important frontier of the natural sciences’ (Consilience, 1998, p.298 of 374), and in another of his books, ‘There is no grail more elusive or precious in the life of the mind than the key to understanding the human condition’ (The Social Conquest of Earth, 2012, p.1), the subject of the human condition has historically also been the most terrifying of subjects for humans to face.
-So even though the redeeming and relieving understanding of the human condition has finally been found (see and & ), as soon as we start reading about the subject, our historic fear kicks in and our mind finds it difficult to take in or ‘hear’ what is being said or written.
+So even though the redeeming and relieving understanding of the human condition has finally been found (see THE Interview and Videos/F. Essays 3 & 4), as soon as we start reading about the subject, our historic fear kicks in and our mind finds it difficult to take in or ‘hear’ what is being said or written.

-As is explained in more detail in and , the reason the human condition has been so terrifying is because trying to think about our seemingly horribly flawed, ‘good and evil’-conflicted human condition while we couldn’t truthfully explain it only led to suicidal depression.
+As is explained in more detail in The Great Guilt that causes the Deaf Effect and Video/F. Essay 1, the reason the human condition has been so terrifying is because trying to think about our seemingly horribly flawed, ‘good and evil’-conflicted human condition while we couldn’t truthfully explain it only led to suicidal depression.
 The poet Gerard Manley Hopkins described just how terrifyingly depressing trying to confront the human condition has been when he wrote, ‘O the mind, mind has mountains; cliffs of fall, frightful, sheer, no-man-fathomed’!
-So, as is described in , the only sensible way to avoid this fearful depression from trying to think about the human condition while it couldn’t be truthfully explained or ‘fathomed’ was to ‘resign’ ourselves to living in denial of the subject, blocking the issue out of our minds.
+So, as is described in F. Essay 30, the only sensible way to avoid this fearful depression from trying to think about the human condition while it couldn’t be truthfully explained or ‘fathomed’ was to ‘resign’ ourselves to living in denial of the subject, blocking the issue out of our minds.
 It follows that having practiced almost total denial of the human condition, what initially happens when discussion of it begins is that our mind goes into shock and our protective denial blocks the words and their meaning from entering our conscious awareness; at a certain point the words just wash over us, there is no absorption of them, and our minds effectively become ‘deaf’ to any more discussion of the human condition.
 Then, not knowing why we can’t take in what’s being written (because when we’re in denial of something we obviously can’t know we are in denial of it otherwise we wouldn’t be in denial of it!), we can’t help but blame the presentation, believe it’s badly written and needs editing.

 We have found that what is needed to overcome the ‘Deaf Effect’ is a preparedness to re-read and/or re-listen to what is being written or said.
 This process erodes our historic denial and counters the Deaf Effect, allowing the compassionate and immensely relieving insights to become accessible.